Star Wars: Rogue Squadron (series): Rogue Squadron II: Rogue Leader

-Rogue Squadron II: Rogue Leader was released as launch game in 2001 for the Nintendo GameCube.
+Rogue Squadron II: Rogue Leader was released as launch game in 2001 for the GameCube.
 Developed by Factor 5 and published by LucasArts, Rogue Leader expanded on the original game with improved graphics and a new tactics menu that allows the player to form up their squadron or set a target for their squadron such as laser turrets or enemy TIE fighters.
-The game also expanded on the unlockable levels of the original--Beggars Canyon is included in the tutorial, the opening level Battle of Yavin was included in both games, and Battle of Hoth was made more authentic with the GameCube's advanced power.
+The game also expanded on the unlockable levels of the original--Beggars Canyon is included in the tutorial, the opening level Battle of Yavin was included in both games, and Battle of Hoth was made more authentic.

 Rogue Leader features short clips from the movie trilogy, during the menu screens and cut-scenes.

 Rogue Squadron III: Rebel Strike

-Rogue Squadron III: Rebel Strike was released in 2003 for the Nintendo GameCube, and was developed by Factor 5 and published by LucasArts.
+Rogue Squadron III: Rebel Strike was released in 2003 for the GameCube, and was developed by Factor 5 and published by LucasArts.
 It added to the game the ability for the player to depart their starfighter and join in on a land battle as well as enter into land vehicles such as an Imperial AT-AT and AT-ST during certain missions.
 The mission selection screen broke away from the linear format of the two previous titles and featured two intertwined storylines following the adventures of Luke Skywalker and Wedge Antilles.

 Rebel Strike was the first in the Rogue Squadron series to include a multiplayer mode.
 The game featured two-player competitive dogfights, races, and land assaults as well as a co-operative campaign including all but two of the missions from Rogue Squadron II: Rogue Leader.